ahmed-shereif/turbo-expo-vite/.amazonq/rules/architecture.md

 - Types: Share in packages/types
 - Constants: Share in packages/constants

+## Parallel Development Mandate
+- **CRITICAL**: All features MUST be developed for both web and mobile simultaneously
+- No feature should exist on only one platform
+- Shared packages must be updated before app-specific implementations
+- Both platforms must maintain feature parity

 ## Import Rules
 - Never import from other apps directly
 - Always import shared code from packages/